 Danni Parks - Director

-Amy is responsible for managing WFN’s digital and print communications, using the charity’s platform to spread awareness about Whitley Award winners.
-She also works with the charity’s PR company, and supports the team with donor communications and across events.
+Amy is responsible for managing WFN’s digital communications, using the charity’s platform to spread awareness about Whitley Award winners.
+She also leads the charity’s PR, and supports the team with donor communications and across events.
 Amy graduated with a degree in music from Kings College London and has run communications teams for several cultural charities in the decade since.
 She joins WFN in May 2020 having returned from a six month sabbatical spent cycling 8000 miles across North America.

 Formerly Managing Director of Guinness Cameroon and Finance Director of Guinness Africa, Brian, since his return to the UK, uses his core finance skills, to support charitable organisations on a part time basis.
 He has been with WFN since 2010 and acts as Treasurer/Finance Manager/Trustee of six other charities, several on a voluntary basis.
 An FCA, he qualified as a chartered accountant in 1975.

-Lydia joined WFN in 2019 and supports the team across fundraising, communications, grants, and events and leads on managing WFN’s IT systems, office facilities and administration.
+Lydia joined WFN in 2019 and supports the team across charity operations.
+Within fundraising, Lydia is Chair of WFN NextGen; she works with the Head of Communications on social media events and engagement; with the Head of Grants she is working on the development of the WFN Winner Network; and as office manager she leads on managing WFN’s IT systems, facilities and administration.
 Lydia holds a BA in Art History and an MSc in Conservation Science from Imperial College London.
-She completed her training as a FGASA certified field guide in South Africa in 2017 and has experience in social media management, social and environmental corporate responsibility and events management.
+She is a passionate naturalist, and completed her training as a FGASA certified field guide in South Africa in 2017.
+Outside of work she enjoys classical music and martial arts.

-Janice manages WFN’s grants programmes for the Whitley Awards and Continuation Funding, including applications and reporting.
-She is the primary liaison with winners and leads on development of 200 strong global alumni network.
-Janice has worked on various conservation and environmental initiatives, from managing the United for Wildlife online learning project at the Zoological Society of London to delivering greenhouse gas reporting programmes in the UK and abroad.
-She has also assisted in marine research projects tagging hawksbill turtles in Costa Rica and monitoring white shark populations in South Africa.
-Janice holds an MSc in Conservation Science from Imperial College London and joined WFN in 2019.
+Janice manages the WFN’s grants programmes for the Whitley Awards and Continuation Funding schemes.
+She is the primary liaison with winners and leads on the development of 200 strong global alumni network.
+Her work spans across both conservation and environmental sectors including developing online learning programmes at the Zoological Society of London and greenhouse gas reporting for the UK government and abroad.
+She has conducted research on marine turtles in Costa Rica and white sharks in South Africa and holds an MSc in Conservation Science from Imperial College London.

 Georgie White - Head of Partnerships

 Georgie manages WFN’s donor base and the development of partnerships through which grassroots conservation is supported.
-She leads on delivery of WFN’s fundraising goals and is liaison with our Royal Patron, HRH The Princess Royal.
-Georgie holds a Masters in Conservation from University College London, and joined WFN in February 2017 from Synchronicity Earth.
-Georgie has worked internationally on community development programmes across Asia and has a background in sustainable business having worked for leading sustainable tourism brand, Soneva.
+She leads on delivery of WFN’s fundraising goals which have contributed to over £18 million in funds being distributed across Asia, Africa and Latin America.
+As Head of Partnerships, she is liaison with our Royal Patron, HRH The Princess Royal.
+Georgie holds a BSc in Biology from Imperial College London and worked internationally on community development programmes across Asia, before gaining a MSc in Conservation from University College London.
+Georgie joined WFN in February 2017 from Synchronicity Earth.
+She has a background in sustainable business having worked for leading sustainable tourism brand, Soneva.
+She is a Trustee of YAKUM, an NGO which protects indigenous forest in Ecuador and builds cultural, medicinal and food sovereignty, through reforestation.
+Georgie has a passion for fine art and is a Director at Shenstone Art.
+She is also an avid dancer and head of SafeSpace for Zoukglow, a Latin dance company based in London.